Skip to main content

 Award Partner Guardian Australia

-• Building Bad Team, The Age, The Sydney Morning Herald, The Australian Financial Review and 60 Minutes, ‘Building Bad’
+• Building Bad Team – The Age, SMH, AFR and 60 Minutes, The Age, The Sydney Morning Herald and The Australian Financial Review, ‘Building Bad’

-• Echo Hui, Elise Potaka and Dylan Welch, ABC, Four Corners and ABC News, ‘Ruthless Pursuit – China’s Secret Police, its Agents, and Global Campaign of Repression’ (1,2,3)
+• Echo Hui, Elise Potaka and Dylan Welch, ABC, Four Corners and ABC Investigations, ‘Ruthless Pursuit – China’s Secret Police, its Agents, and Global Campaign of Repression’ (1,2,3)

 • Chris Reason, 7NEWS, ‘The Bishop of Broome’